 Poly-Friendly Christians?

-Raised Christian, but did not go into that faith as an adult.
+I was raised Christian, but did not go into that faith as an adult.

-I am curious, are there any poly-friendly Christians out there?
+Are there any poly-friendly Christians out there?

 I'm sure people are out there, but they aren't gonna advertise.

 I started to laugh when I read that.
 BTDT.
-But what is there to handle really?
+But what is there to handle, really?
 It's their baggage, not yours.

 DH and I lived together first.
 My parents were horrified at the time.

 One of my siblings told me they were worried about me going to hell.

-I calmly told sibling "God made me as I am, so it's not a secret to God. (to comfort sibling) As for going to hell?
-I don't believe in hell, but if I end up there?
-I'm prepared to take the heat and be responsible for my own actions. (to set a boundary, because it isn't sibling's biz)"
+I calmly told them, "God made me as I am, so it's not a secret to God. (to comfort sibling:) As for going to hell, I don't believe in hell, but if I end up there, I'm prepared to take the heat and be responsible for my own actions (to set a boundary, because it isn't sibling's biz)."

-Sometimes I've just said "Thank you.
-In this situation, you need not concern yourself for my sake."
-Which is a nice way to say "Mind your own business."
+Sometimes I've just said, "Thank you.
+In this situation, you need not concern yourself for my sake," which is a nice way to say, "Mind your own business."

-They are transitioning out of doing things because of the "external authority" saying so -- the parents, the minister, the teachers, the sacred text, etc. They are moving into becoming their own "internal authority.
-While people may have told them some things to start, they have tried the thing out and find it holds for them.
-They actively and thoughtfully choose to retain this or that value, belief, idea etc. Other ones?
-They have discarded because it doesn't hold true for them or work for them.
+Since you are ordained and seeking chaplaincy you have probably read James Fowler.
+According to Fowler, a lot of adults stop in Stage 3 -- Synthetic Conventional.
+If I'm honest, it's easier to deal with a congregation of Stage 3 people.
+They don't question things.
+A Stage 4 Individuative Reflective person does questions things.
+They are transitioning out of doing things because of the "external authority" saying so -- their parents, minister, teachers, their sacred text, etc. They are moving into becoming their own "internal authority."
+While people may have told them some things to start, they have tried the thing out and found it holds for them.
+They actively and thoughtfully choose to retain this or that value, belief, idea, etc. Others have discarded it because it doesn't hold true for them or work for them.

-It's not like people walk around with a name tag that says "Hi, I'm Bob, I'm stage X" or something.
-So if people tell you that you are a sinner for doing whatever?
+It's not like people walk around with a name tag that says "Hi, I'm Bob, I'm Stage X" or something.
+So, if people tell you that you are a sinner for doing whatever, just accept that they are reacting.
+Their reaction belongs to them, and is couched in their current understanding (or misunderstanding) of whatever faith they happen to be.
+It doesn't really have anything to do with you.

 Galagirl